playgameservices/play-games-plugin-for-unity/README.md

 an access token to make calls to the various APIs.
 For more details on this flow see: [Google Sign-In for Websites](https://developers.google.com/identity/sign-in/web/server-side-flow).

-To get the Auth code:
+To get the Server Auth code:
 1. Configure the web client Id of the web application linked to your game in the Play Game Console.
 2. Call `PlayGamesClientConfiguration.Builder.RequestServerAuthCode(false)` when